What are Data Collection Forms and How can They Help You generate data, information and valuable research?

 The purpose of data collection is to get accurate data to meet business objectives is.
 It is of the utmost importance to ensure that the goal you set is one that you can meet.
 A lofty goal, such as ‘finding out more about my clients’ is not helpful when setting out to collect information from your clients.

 The key features of a well-designed data gathering form are:

-The goal needs to be clear, precise, and detailed.
+The goal in data capture forms needs to be clear, precise, and detailed.

 “I want to determine if my customers are enjoying my product”, is better as it gives you a starting point from which to create a questionnaire.

 Why do you want to find out this information?

 Let’s say you want to find out if your customer is enjoying your product so that you can make improvements.